guard/guard-rspec/README.md

 end
 ```

+NOTE: the above example assumes you have the `spring rspec` command installed - see here: https://github.com/jonleighton/spring-commands-rspec

 ### Running with bundler

 Running `bundle exec guard` will not run the specs with bundler.
 You need to change the `cmd` option to `bundle exec rspec`: